Compact object coalescence rate estimation from short gamma-ray burst observations: Rate functions

-Since the time between the formation of the compact objects and the coalescence of the binary due to the emission of gravitational waves are presumably on the order of Gyr, a significant delay with respect to the star formation rate can be assumed.
-Therefore, a delayed rate function is defined:
+\paragraph{Delayed functions.} Since the time between the formation of the compact objects and the merger of the binary system is typically of the order of the Gyr, the merger rate may not follow directly from the star formation rate.
+Assuming a delay with respect to the star formation rate, the delayed rate function is defined as

-with $P(t)$ representing the probability distribution of the delay time.
-Population synthesis models \cite{Belczynski:2001uc,Postnov:2007jv} suggest this distribution to be a power law
+where $P(t)$ represents the probability distribution of the delay time.
+Population synthesis models \citep{Belczynski:2001uc,Postnov:2007jv} suggest that this distribution is a power law